fawazhahmed/HW-4-Page-Replacement-Algorithm/README.md

 This program is meant to find the total number of page faults from 3 different algorithms: LRU, Optimal, and FIFO.
 It will display each step along the way for the reference string with its page fault, if it exists, and increment the number by one.

 # Features
 You are able to type in your reference string (13 numbers exactly) with the number of frames you desire.
-It will then caluclate the amount the number of page faults through each algorithm and display the result.
+It will then calculate the amount the number of page faults through each algorithm and display the result.

 # How it works